Search for Bus Tickets

 While Easter is a day for egg hunts, candies, and bright celebrations, Good Friday is a sad day but is considered one of Christianity's most important holidays.
 This is because Good Friday commemorates Jesus’ death and crucifixion.
-Due to this reason, many people around the world honor his sacrifice for humanity with celebrations that mimic the suffering Jesus had gone through.
-Therefore, the day is also known as ‘Sorrowful Friday’ or the ‘Sacred or Holy Friday.’
+Many people worldwide honor his sacrifice for humanity with celebrations that mimic the suffering Jesus endured.
+Therefore, the day is also known as ‘Sorrowful Friday’ or ‘Sacred or Holy Friday.’

 Many people spend the day praying and fasting as they remember the passion, judgment, death, crucifixion, and burial of Christ.
 It is believed that Christ was crucified on Good Friday, and three days later, he rose again, which is now marked as Easter.